thechrisheller/Azure-NSG-Net.Protocols/README.md

   - Something to think about is that the IP address is related to the animation; however, most sites you can't access directly to the site with the IP address.
 It's because we probably don't have access, or there is a protocol in place with DNS, because DNS translates human-readable language into something the machine can read.

   - Let's move on
-  - In Wireshark type tcp.port == 3389 and enter
+  - In Wireshark, type tcp.port == 3389 and enter
   - Look at all the traffic flowing through
-  - tcp port 3389 is the RDP
+  - TCP port 3389 is the RDP

 ![Azure-Lab Part5c](https://github.com/user-attachments/assets/d66aa05a-cfd0-4a88-a965-52bc3fc86645)

-  - I am unsure why maybe it can be explained to me in the future, but when you type RDP in Wireshark, less traffic flows through there
+  - I am unsure why, maybe it can be explained to me in the future, but when you type RDP in Wireshark, less traffic flows through there
   - I guess that under protocol, there is a label, and maybe the traffic through the remote desktop flows through another label, but I am probably wrong.
 If you get a hold of me, let me know.

 ![Azure-Lab Part5d](https://github.com/user-attachments/assets/41adca74-6f1d-47b4-bf4a-6b4495fe48c7)

+<h2>Conclusion</h2>
+- We have completed this lab.
+We connected to RDP, looked at some different traffic using Wireshark, and we connected to our Linux-VM through Windows using PowerShell.
+We also created a security rule to deny traffic that is related to the Cyber world.
+Make sure that you turn your VMs off, both Windows and Linux, or if you are done using them, then go ahead and delete them.
+As always, thank you for following along, and hopefully, you learned something because I learned a lot.